Anthropic Mythos Preview: Faster patching isn't enough

 AI has been accelerating the speed of software development for several years now.
 The same acceleration applies to the people writing malicious code.
 The tooling that makes a developer more productive makes an attacker more productive too.
 Mythos demonstrates that at scale.

-The speed of cyber is increasing in multiple dimensions: discovery, exploit development, prioritization pressure and response coordination.
+The speed of cyber threats are increasing in multiple dimensions: discovery, exploit development, prioritization pressure and response coordination.
 What matters here isn't just the volume of vulnerabilities a system like Mythos can find.
-The point is that AI is compressing the time between a vulnerability existing and the working exploit code being available for it and That changes the economics of attack across the board.
+The point is that AI is compressing the time between a vulnerability existing and the working exploit code being available for it; that changes the economics of attack across the board.
 Flaws that might previously have sat unexploited, because writing a reliable exploit was expensive and time-consuming, become viable targets at scale.

 What this means in practice